Blankets vs Quilts: What's the Difference?

 You can check out some of our styling advice for blankets and throws here!

 If you’re looking for something with a little more style, quilts are an easy way to make a bigger statement with your bedding.
-Their textures, patterns and top-stitching make them immediately iconic, with styles ranging from the Swallowtail Cotton Quilt Set’s traditional florals to the Baxter Cotton Quilt Set’s more modern design.
+Their textures, patterns and top-stitching make them immediately iconic, with styles ranging from the Swallowtail Cotton Quilt Set’s traditional florals to more modern designs.

 Quilts are also a balanced bedding layer, heating you up without too much insulation.
 This means quilts can be slightly cooler than certain types of blankets, and its stable structure helps it fit in with other flexible bedding layers to build your own comfort